Guanyin: Role in other Eastern religions

 Guanyin is revered in the general Chinese population due to her unconditional love and compassion.
 She is generally regarded by many as the protector of women and children, perhaps due to iconographic confusion with images of Hariti.
 By this association, she is also seen as a fertility goddess capable of granting children to couples.
 An old Chinese superstition involves a woman who, wishing to have a child, offers a shoe to Guanyin.
 In Chinese culture, a borrowed shoe sometimes is used when a child is expected.
 After the child is born, the shoe is returned to its owner along with a new pair as a thank you gift.

-Guanyin is also seen as the champion of the unfortunate, the sick, the disabled, the poor, and those in trouble.
+Guanyin is also seen as the champion of the unfortunate, the sick, the weak, the needy, the disabled, the poor, and those in trouble.
 Some coastal and river areas of China regard her as the protector of fishermen, sailors, and generally people who are out at sea, thus many have also come to believe that Mazu, the goddess of the sea, is a manifestation of Guanyin.
 Due to her association with the legend of the Great Flood, where she sent down a dog holding rice grains in its tail after the flood, she is worshiped as an agrarian and agriculture goddess.
 In some quarters, especially among business people and traders, she is looked upon as a goddess of fortune.
 In recent years there have been claims of her being the protector of air travelers.

 Guanyin is also a ubiquitous figure found within new religious movements of Asia: